Here's the truth...

 Because of the unique challenges associated with paring down personal property in anticipating of conducting a tag sale, many people are well served engaging the professional services a downsizing specialist.

 Downsizing specialists assist people in determining what to do with personal property in a number of situations.
-Some of the most common situations in which a downsizing specialist is called in to assist include:
+Some of the most situations in which a downsizing specialist is called in to assist include:

 Downsizing specialists come into the profession with a variety of different backgrounds.
 Some of the more common backgrounds of individuals who've become downsizing specialists are: